-Natural antioxidants were found ineffective in preventing the cataracts caused by UV light.
+Natural antioxidants were found ineffective in preventing cataracts caused by UV light.
 Alternative studies have shown mixed results with regards to antioxidant supplementation as a means to prevent or slow down cataract formation.

 Houmam Araj of the National Eye Institute said, “When do these mechanisms work in the lens and when do they fail?
 Answering those questions might lead to drug treatments for preventing cataract, and perhaps even skin cancer.
 The eye and lens provide a useful, accessible system to study general countermeasures the body might have for defending itself against UV radiation.”

 Cataracts are easily diagnosed with an eye exam where your doctor will dilate your pupils to properly examine your eye.
-Based on the condition of your eyes and the progression of the cataracts, your doctor will choose the appropriate mode of treatment.
+Based on the condition of your eyes and the progression of cataracts, your doctor will choose the appropriate mode of treatment.

 Treatment options for cataracts include prescription glasses or contacts.
 If corrective eyewear doesn’t improve your vision, you may be a candidate for cataract surgery.

 Cataract surgery is quite common in the U.S., with 1.5 million surgeries taking place each year.
 The surgery involves removing the cloudy lens and replacing it with a clear artificial one.
 Ninety percent of patients who undergo cataract surgery experience vision improvement.